blues/app-accelerators/13-tool-usage-cycle-tracking/README.md

 When `alert_off_vibration`, `alert_under_vibration` and `alert_over_vibration` are all undefined or `0`, vibration is not sensed.
 Otherwise, vibration is sensed and vibration data is included with power monitoring events and alerts.

-An alert is sent when the vibration is classified as `low` or `high` which indicates vibration is outside of expected operating parameters.
+An alert is sent when the vibration is classified as `low` or `high`, which indicates vibration is outside of expected operating parameters.
 When a vibration alert is triggered, the `alert` property includes the word `vibration`, indicating the alert happened because of too little or too much vibration.

 ### Instance number